e-gov/GOVSSO/TechnicalSpecification.md

 If the logout succeeded, the RP MUST respond with HTTP 200 OK.

-Access to the back-channel logout endpoint should be restricted.
-Only GOVSSO needs to have access to given endpoint.
+Access to the back-channel logout endpoint should be restricted to GOVSSO outgoing IP addresses that will be published by RIA.

+Back-channel logout endpoint must support TLSv1.2 and/or TLSv1.3 protocol.
+Back-channel logout endpoint must present a valid TLS certificate that is signed by a certificate authority (CA) that is participating in the Mozilla Root Program.

 ## 5 Tokens